How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

-Recognizing and responding to gaslighting can be a daunting task, but understanding its nuances is the first step towards liberation from its manipulative hold on you.
-Gaslighting may occur in romantic relationships, family relationships, friendships, at school and in the workplace.
+Recognizing and responding to gaslighting can be a daunting task, but understanding its nuances is the first step towards liberation from its manipulative hold.
+Gaslighting occurs in romantic relationships, family relationships, friendships, school, and the workplace.

-If you are experiencing gaslighting, it’s important to learn the best ways for responding to the psychological abuse.
+If you are experiencing gaslighting, it’s essential to learn the best ways to respond to the psychological abuse.
 In this article, we share

-- The best phrases to use when responding to gaslighting, and
+• The best phrases to use when responding to gaslighting

 Tactic #1: Give Yourself Space

-To respond effectively to gaslighting, it is important that you provide yourself with some mental and physical space from the gaslighter, your abusive partner.
+To respond effectively to gaslighting, first provide yourself with mental and physical space from the gaslighter.

 This is one of the best ways to maintain your self-esteem and protect yourself in the long run.